Advertisement

 Reporter, Hong Kong

 Theodora joined the Post in 2026 and covers Hong Kong current affairs.
-Prior to joining the Post, she was a reporter at the Washington Post covering Hong Kong and China.
+Prior to joining the Post, she was a reporter at the Washington Post covering Hong Kong and mainland China.
 She is interested in business, climate and the environment, oral history and open-source investigations.

 Theodora joined the Post in 2026 and covers Hong Kong current affairs.
-Prior to joining the Post, she was a reporter at the Washington Post covering Hong Kong and China.
+Prior to joining the Post, she was a reporter at the Washington Post covering Hong Kong and mainland China.
 She is interested in business, climate and the environment, oral history and open-source investigations.

 Languages Spoken: